Trent University Profile

-The First Peoples House of Learning also offers diverse programming that includes visiting the tipi, traditional teachings, open houses, the Elders Gathering, the Visiting Elders program, pine tree lectures, and more.
+The First Peoples House of Learning also offers diverse programming that includes visit to the tipi, traditional teachings, open houses, the Elders Gathering, the Visiting Elders program, pine tree lectures and more.

-The Ernie and Florence Benedict Place, also known as the Gathering Space, is located in Room 103 at the First Peoples House of Learning.
-It’s open to students who seek a relaxing area to do their homework, meet with study groups, take a break, or participate in various workshops and activities.
+At the Peterborough campus, the Ernie and Florence Benedict Place, also known as the Gathering Space, is located in Room 103 at the First Peoples House of Learning.
+It’s open to students who seek a relaxing area to do their homework, meet with study groups, take a break or participate in various workshops and activities.

 Clubs and Societies

 Trent’s student clubs and societies offer you a great way to meet new people and pursue interests outside of the classroom.
-Clubs you can join include All Nations Youth on Campus, Science Fiction and Fantasy Society, Geography Society, and Indigenous Environment Studies.
+Clubs you can join include All Nations Youth on Campus, the Science Fiction and Fantasy Society, the Geography Society and Indigenous Environment Studies.

 Indigenous Learners’ Clubs

-Trent has several Indigenous student clubs on campus, including the Cree Club, Indigenous Environment Studies Society, and the Trent University Native Association.
+Trent has several Indigenous student clubs on campus, including the Cree Club, Indigenous Environment Studies Society and Trent University Native Association.
 Find out more about these clubs by visiting the Trent Central Student Association or First Peoples House of Learning.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
-At Trent in Peterborough, you are represented by the Trent Central Students Association (TCSA).
-In Durham, you are represented by the Trent Durham Students Association (TDSA).
+At Trent in Peterborough, you are represented by the Trent Central Student Association (TCSA).
+In Durham, you are represented by the Trent Durham Student Association (TDSA).

-At Trent, you have the opportunity to join and compete with 16 men’s and women’s varsity teams based at our Peterborough campus, representing Trent at the highest level of competition in university sport.
+At Trent, you have the opportunity to join 16 men’s and women’s varsity teams based at our Peterborough campus, representing Trent at the highest level of competition in university sport.
 Proudly wearing the Excalibur green and white, Trent student-athletes compete for excellence in rowing, rugby, volleyball, lacrosse, soccer, golf, curling and cross-country running.
-Learn more at: trentvarsity.ca
+Read more about Trent varsity athletics

 Recreation and Intramurals

 Want to join a team and compete outside of varsity?
 Our Campus Recreation program is award winning.
-Several campus recreation leagues and one-day tournaments are offered at Trent, ranging from soccer, volleyball, basketball and hockey to inner-tube waterpolo, ultimate frisbee and squash.
+Several campus recreation leagues and 1-day tournaments are offered at Trent, ranging from soccer, volleyball, basketball and hockey to inner-tube waterpolo, ultimate Frisbee and squash.
 Whatever your interest or ability, there is something for everyone.
 The ultimate goal of these leagues is fun through healthy, active participation.
-Student-athletes that are new to a sport are always welcome.
+Student athletes that are new to a sport are always welcome.

 If you have a disability that requires academic accommodation and support, Student Accessibility Services (SAS) is available to help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.
-For more information about supports that you can access, visit Trent’s SAS website.
+For more information about supports that you can access, visit Trent Peterborough’s SAS website and Trent Durham’s SAS website.

 Safe Spaces (LGBTQ)

-The Positive Space Program helps to identify and encourage the development of positive spaces throughout Trent where sexual and gender identity is affirmed and individuals can receive support and information on lesbian, gay, bisexual, trans, and queer (LGBTQ) issues.
-The Positive Space Program also provides support and resources to individuals concerning LGBTQ issues.
+The Positive Space Program helps to identify and encourage the development of positive spaces throughout Trent where sexual and gender identity is affirmed and individuals can receive support and information on lesbian, gay, bisexual, trans and queer (LGBTQ) issues.
+The Positive Space Program also provides support and resources concerning LGBTQ issues to individuals.

-Trent’s Spiritual Affairs provides guidance, information about local congregations and faith groups, as well as resources and support for local projects and campaigns.
-The university also have a Multi-Faith Room that is available to people of all faiths.
+Trent’s Spiritual Affairs provides guidance, information about local congregations and faith groups, and resources and support for local projects and campaigns.
+The university also has a Multi-Faith Room at each campus available to people of all faiths.